 Iris brings to mind a shade of blue-violet commonly associated with the flower, though they come in different colors.
 In Greek myth, Iris was goddess of the rainbow.
 But this color name feels thoroughly botanical.
 Vincent van Gogh painted them; in the Victorian language of flowers, the iris expresses faith and wisdom.
 It’s a powerful combination, all wrapped up in a colorful, ecovintage name.

-Current US popularity: unranked; given to 6 girls born in 2019
+Current US popularity: unranked; given to fewer than five girls born in 2020

 If Larimar takes you to the Caribbean, that’s exactly right.
 Just like Calypso, this blue name has its roots in the island.
 In this case, the Dominican Republic.
 It’s the only place where blue pectolite – also known as larimar – is found.
 Miguel Mendez found it in 1974, and named it for his daughter Larissa, and the Spanish word for the sea – Larimar.
 It’s often a light green-blue color.

-Current US popularity: unranked; given to fewer than five boys or girls in 2019
+Current US popularity: unranked; given to 12 girls in 2020

 Lazuli is cousin to Azure, both derived from the Arabic lazuward via the Latin lazulum.
 (Which eventually became l’azur.)
 Lapis lazuli was mined as far back as the 7th millennium BCE.
 During the Renaissance, it was ground up into pigments to create the most vivid blues in many a masterpiece.
 That’s a powerful set of associations, and yet, this unusual sound is among the rarest of the blue baby names.